mypiaware/virtual-radar-server-installation/README.md

 * elementary OS 5.1.7
 * Fedora 34
 * openSUSE 15.2
-* Manjaro 21.0.5
+* Manjaro 21.0.7
 * Arch Linux

-This script may also install VRS on other popular Linux distributions such as Ubuntu.
+This script may also install VRS on other popular Linux distributions such as Ubuntu and Linux Mint.
 However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
+The Mono issue may prevent aircraft icons and altitude stalks from appearing on the VRS webpage.
 Note that "Raspberry Pi OS" was recently known as "Raspbian".

 If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).